unoplatform/uno/doc/articles/uno-check.md

 If you're having trouble building an Uno Platform project and your dev environment might be the cause, the first thing you should do is run [`uno-check`](https://github.com/unoplatform/uno.check).

-`uno-check` is a dotnet command-line tool that runs a suite of automated check-ups on your dev environment, making sure you have all the prerequisites installed to successfully develop an Uno Platform application.
+`uno-check` (or just uno check) is a dotnet command-line tool that runs a suite of automated check-ups on your dev environment, making sure you have all the prerequisites installed to successfully develop an Uno Platform application.
 The tool is available on Windows, Linux and macOS.

 If it finds something missing, out of date, or misconfigured, it will either offer to automatically fix it, or else direct you to instructions to manually fix the problem.